Bergen County Unlawful Possession of a Weapon Attorneys

 Subsections (a), (b), and (c) of the statute are subject to sentencing under the “Graves Act,” meaning that an individual convicted of such an offense must be sentenced to a term of imprisonment with a minimum term of parole ineligibility fixed at, or between, one-third to one-half of a sentence imposed, or 3 years, whichever is greater.

-How You can be Charged with Unlawful Possession of a Weapon in NJ
+You can be Charged with Unlawful Possession of a Weapon for a Gun in NJ

 In the Garden State, a person can legally possess, keep, and carry a firearm within the owner’s home, place of business, or property.
 Moreover, an owner can carry their firearm to and from their dwelling, place of work, hunting site, or a target range.
 However, please note, you must travel directly to and from the specified locations.
-You cannot make any unreasonable detours.
+You cannot make any unreasonable detour, as the law has clearly indicated that a gun cannot be transported in an unlawful manner to other locations.
 Also, please further note, when traveling with a gun, it must be transported in a specific manner.
-It must be placed in the trunk of a vehicle, unloaded, and locked in a case or gunbox.
-With that in mind, the firearm restrictions apply after you acquire the appropriate permit to purchase a firearm.
-Therefore, a person can legally possess and keep a firearm in the specified places after obtaining a Firearms Purchaser Identification Card or Permit to Purchase a Handgun.
-If you are found in possession of a weapon without a permit from New Jersey in this state, you can be arrested and charged with violating N.J.S.A.
-2C:39-5.
-This frequently happens to visitors of New Jersey who bring their guns from other states without knowing they are violating the law.
+It must be placed in the trunk of a vehicle, unloaded, and locked in a case or gun box.

 Contact a Hackensack NJ Weapons Possession Defense Attorney Today